Muhammad-Dawood-Zulfiqar/SuraaghProject/README.md

 * **Gradle build failed:** Ensure internet connection and updated Gradle version
 * **Firebase errors:** Verify `google-services.json` is correctly placed in `/app`
 * **App crashes:** Check Logcat for missing permissions or misconfiguration

 ---

-##  Notes

-* Ensure Firebase rules are properly configured for read/write access
-* Keep API keys secure and do not expose in public repositories

----